Mount Kalatungan: An Unforgettable Journey To The Chief Mountain

 We need someone to cheer us up when we’re down.

-And we need someone who wants to see you rise once more
+And we need someone who wants to see us rise once more.

 Second, I’d rather have these physical injuries than emotional trauma.